Dan Kubiak: Books

 In 1972, he published a second book, A Monument to a Black Man: The Biography of William Goyens, a study of the African American who served as an aide to Sam Houston and was a negotiator for Indian treaties.

+Death

-A divorced father of three children, Kubiak is interred at the Texas State Cemetery in Austin, as is the prerogative of all state lawmakers.
+A divorced father of three children, Kubiak died on August 30, 1998, and is interred at the Texas State Cemetery in Austin, as is the prerogative of all state lawmakers.
 His epitaph reads: "God's gift to us is life.
 What we do with that life is our gift back to Him."